 Whereas rates are payable on vacant premises, application may be made for a rates credit if the vacancy is the result of inability to obtain a tenant, or for the purpose of carrying out repairs, alterations.

 SDCC will, for years prior to 2018, apply a 100% credit for the period that premises were bona fide vacant.
-For 2018 eligible vacancy credit will only be granted for 75% of the rates payable, the remaining 25% must be paid when applying for vacancy credit.
-For 2019 and 2020, eligible vacancy credit will only be granted for 50% of the rates payable, the remaining 50% must be paid with application.
+From 2018, eligible vacancy credit will only be granted for 75% of the rates payable, the remaining 25% must be paid when applying for vacancy credit.
+For subsequent years, eligible vacancy credit will only be granted for 50% of the rates payable, the remaining 50% must be paid with application.

 Section 32 Local Government Reform Act 2014 – Duty to inform Rating Authority of transfer of relevant property